Television in Germany

 Television in Germany began in Berlin on 22 March 1935, broadcasting for 90 minutes three times a week.
 It was home to the first regular television service in the world, named Fernsehsender Paul Nipkow.

 In 2000, the German television market had approximately 36.5 million television households, making it the largest television market in Europe.
 Nowadays, 95% of German households have at least one television receiver.
-All the public-service German TV channels are free-to-air.
+All the public-service German television channels are free-to-air.